 Tips for taking care of your Scissors:

 Clean them thoroughly at the end of each day.

 Put two drops of scissor oil of the right viscosity (we supply the appropriate lubricant) on each blade and gently rub in – all over the blades and pivot point.

 Opening and closing to remove any excess oil.

-Store your scissors at the end of each day in a dry, warm place thus avoiding moisture or dampness which can lead eventually to rust.
+Store your scissors at the end of each day in a dry, warm place.
+As a result, they will avoid moisture or dampness which can lead eventually to rust.

-Avoid dropping your scissors – especially onto a hard surface – if you do drop them please be honest and tell me – I can usually fix them – provided the metal is not fractured.
+Try and avoid dropping your scissors, especially onto a hard surface.
+If you do drop them please be honest and tell me.
+I can usually fix them provided the metal is not fractured.

 Clipper Sharpening Service

 Frankland Grinding also offer a sharpening service of £16 for barbers clippers.
 Click here to get in touch today.